shivasiddharth/GassistPi/README.md

 # GassistPi -- Google Assistant for all Raspberry Pi Boards
-**Works with Pi3 as well as Pi Zero

 Pi Zero - forked and modified from warchildmd's repo (https://github.com/warchildmd/google-assistant-hotword-raspi)**

 # Features: